This post may contain affiliate links. Read the full disclosure here.

 For years I’ve been wanting to make Hungarian stuffed cabbage, just like my Auntie Rose and Nana used to make it.
 It’s a dish I grew up with and have missed for so long.
 I tried to make it once, when we first got married and it was an absolute failure, even with my Nana walking me through the steps.
-Trying to get the cabbage leaves off in one piece and then rolling them was a nightmare for me.
-They were tearing and I just remember getting so frustrated that I accepted the fact that I would never have stuffed cabbage (at least the way they made it), again.

-About a month ago, I accidentally stumbled on a recipe for a slow cooker stuffed cabbage casserole.
-It seemed similar to our family recipe, at least from what I remembered and I was excited that I wouldn’t have to worry about the cabbage leaves, so I gave it a try.
 Y’all… the look on my family’s face spoke volumes.
 I could just tell that they didn’t love it.
 The rice was uncooked and crunchy (even though it had sat in the slow cooker for hours) and it had no flavor.
 It didn’t taste anything like the recipe I grew up with.
 It was so disappointing.

 Since Rosh Hashanah, the Jewish new year, begins tonight, at sundown, I thought it was the perfect opportunity for me to share this recipe with you all.
 It would make such a great family meal.

 Let’s talk equipment.
-This Hungarian stuffed cabbage casserole recipe will need at least a 6 quart slow cooker.
+This Hungarian stuffed cabbage casserole recipe will need at least a 6-quart slow cooker.
 If you have anything smaller, you’ll need to adjust the recipe accordingly.
 If you don’t have a slow cooker yet… well… what are you waiting for?!

 We use our slow cooker at least 1-2 times a week.
 It’s super convenient and helps me to make sure I can get dinner on the table on those busy nights.
 Just some prep work in the morning or afternoon and then you let your slow cooker do the work.
 Plus you have the added bonus of the incredible aroma filling your house for hours.
 When it’s dinner time, you just uncover and serve.

-I have the Crock-Pot 6qt Programmable Cook & Carry Slow Cooker.
+I have the Crock-Pot 7qt Programmable Cook & Carry Slow Cooker.
 It’s actually my 2nd one.
 We had the first one for YEARRRSSSSS until I thought I was much stronger than I actually am and tried to pull it out of the cabinet with one hand.
 The ceramic part fell out and broke (as well as a tiny piece of my heart along with it).
-Thank goodness for Target delivery because we were able to get a new one delivered to the house in just a couple of hours.
-I love so much about it, especially how reasonably priced it is.

 Ok, let’s talk about the ingredients.